anthonygam/Packet-Loss-Recovery/README.md

 Brushing up on my knowledge of TCP by implementing a simplified version of the protocol using UDP.

+Implementation is half-duplex and one-way (client downloads from server only) without the three-way handshake in the beginning.

 ## What it does

 Begin by splitting data into chunks.
 Each chunk gets an index called a sequence number.